loicsikidi/call_workspace_apis_locally_the_right_way/README.md

 --role='roles/iam.serviceAccountTokenCreator'

 # Enforce impersonation in ADC
-# -> you need to reauthenticate indicating the SA to impersone in order to propagate the information
+# -> you need to reauthenticate indicating the SA to impersonate in order to propagate the information
 gcloud auth application-default login --impersonate-service-account=$SA_TO_IMPERSONATE

 python main.py